Platylithophycus

 Platylithophycus is an extinct genus of elasmobranchs that lived during the Late Cretaceous.
-It is known from a single specimen from the Niobrara Formation of Kansas.
+It is known from a single specimen from the Niobrara Formation of Kansas, United States.
 It was originally identified as the fronds of a codiacean alga, then later as the cuttlebone of a cuttlefish.
 It was most recently reidentified as the gill arches and rakers of an elasmobranch of uncertain affinities.
 It might have been a filter feeding mackerel shark related to Aquilolamna.